axeluhl/sailing-analytics/wiki/events/Sailing-events-media-content.md

-The following sections provide some known locations where images can be retrieved for the several leagues and events.
-The copyright information needs to checked and added to the images e.g. as a watermark if necessary!
+The following sections provide some known locations where images can be retrieved.
+The copyright information needs to be checked and added to the images e.g. as a watermark if necessary!

 [[_TOC_]]